Courses

 Something to address is the difference between healthcare management and healthcare administration.
 The two are often used interchangeably, and some argue that it’s fine.
 Others believe there are important differences between the two.
 If healthcare management is focused on the business end, healthcare administration is concerned with the coordination of staff.
 A healthcare administrator helps create and support systems and policies that help medical professionals deliver the needed care to patients.
 Often healthcare administrators are medical staff themselves.
 While a healthcare manager usually comes from a business background.

-Here’s one breakdown of the difference between the two.
 What’s your take?
 Do you think both roles fall under the same umbrella, or do you feel there should be a distinction between healthcare management and healthcare administration?

 Healthcare Management Roles